solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 `$ node-gyp --debug configure rebuild`

-Second (this doesn't really apply to appoptics-bindings because it uses the `bindings` module and that will load from `Debug` then `Release`), if you're still in "playground" mode like I am, you're probably loading your module with something like
+(The next point about changing the require path doesn't apply to appoptics-bindings because it uses the `bindings` module and that will find the module in `Debug`, `Release`, and other locations.)

+Second, if you're still in "playground" mode like I am, you're probably loading your module with something like

 `var ObjModule = require('./ObjModule/build/Release/objModule');`